Shoaib Malik: Personal life

+Malik was married in 2002 to Ayesha Siddiqui from Hyderabad, India which ended in divorce on 7 April 2010.

+Malik reportedly dated Miss India-turned-actress Sayali Bhagat, whom he met in 2008 when he was supposed to make his Bollywood debut, but they eventually separated when he announced his engagement to Indian tennis player Sania Mirza.
+Writing in 2008 for CricInfo, Andrew McGlashan called Bhagat his "real-life girlfriend."
+Both Malik and Bhagat, however, denied such reports, calling them publicity stunts to market their under-production film.

-Malik divorced his wife Ayesha Siddiqui on 7 April 2010.
-On 12 April 2010, Shoaib Malik married Indian tennis player Sania Mirza in a traditional Hyderabadi Muslim wedding ceremony at the Taj Krishna Hotel in Hyderabad, India followed by Pakistani wedding customs.
-Their Walima ceremony was held in Sialkot, Pakistan.
+On 12 April 2010 he married Sania Mirza in a traditional Hyderabadi Muslim wedding ceremony at the Taj Krishna Hotel in Hyderabad, India, followed by Pakistani wedding customs.
+Their walima ceremony was held in Shoaib's native Sialkot, Pakistan.
 Their wedding received media and online attention across the world.
-The couple announced their first pregnancy via social media on 23 April 2018.
+The couple announced their pregnancy via social media on 23 April 2018.
 Their first child, a boy, was born on 30 October 2018.
+In January of 2024 Mirza's family announced that she had gotten a divorce from Malik a few months prior.